volnyvolnyvolny/agent_map/README.md

   `AgentMap` is a `GenServer` that holds `Map` and provides concurrent access via `Agent` API for operations made on different keys.
-Basically, it can be used as a cache, memoization and computational framework and, sometimes, as a `GenServer` replacement.
+Basically, it can be used as a cache, memoization and computational framework or, sometimes, as a `GenServer` replacement.

   `AgentMap` can be seen as a `Map`, each value of that is an `Agent`.
 When a